Board

 Kathleen Pearce

-Kathleen serves on the Annapolis Film Festival (AFF) Board of Directors and on the Executive and Development Committees.
-As chair of the Annapolis Film Society (AFS) Committee this past year, she coordinated the AFS pre-screening receptions and wrote the quarterly newsletter.
-She has volunteered at AFF in several capacities for the 2022 and 2023 Annapolis Film Festivals, including as a juror, screener, presenter, and hospitality team lead.
+Kathleen has served on the Annapolis Film Festival (AFF) Board of Directors for the past four years.
+She has volunteered in several capacities for the 2022 through 2025 Annapolis Film Festivals, including board secretary, juror, screener, presenter, and hospitality team lead.

 Kathleen has spent three decades producing and directing documentary films for national and international television.
 She has produced films around the world and her programs have won more than two-dozen awards, including Emmys, the George Foster Peabody Award for Excellence in Broadcasting, and the Dupont-Columbia Award for Investigative Reporting.
-Her special report on the endangered Bengal Tiger for ABC won Hollywood’s prestigious Environmental Media Award
+Her special report on the endangered Bengal Tiger for ABC won Hollywood’s prestigious Environmental Media Award.
+Kathleen was a supervising producer and director/writer for the Turner Broadcasting series Wildlife Adventures that aired on TBS and was internationally syndicated.
+As Supervising Producer, Kathleen also represented TBS at many film festivals around the world.

 Kathleen’s producer/director/writer credits also include: an ABC investigation of the illegal trade in endangered species; a special on the Library of Congress for American Movie Classics; the World of Audubon 10th Anniversary Special for Turner Original Productions; and Ted Koppel specials for ABC and PBS and reports for ABC’s Nightline